 Simultaneously, Canada worked on parallel efforts responding to recommendations from the World Commission on Environment and Development (1987).
 This came about first through modifications to the Auditor General Act in 1995 and ultimately the enactment of the Federal Sustainable Development Act in 2008, the latter imposing new obligations on large federal departments to prepare, table, and update departmental sustainable development strategies.
 In 2015, Canada became a signatory to the new United Nations 2030 Agenda for Sustainable Development, a framework comprised of 17 Sustainable Development Goals (SDGs) and associated targets and indicators (UN SDG n.d.).
 Lauded for the explicit integration of environment with social and economic aspects across the entire framework (Stafford-Smith et al. 2016), biodiversity was included as two goals of sustainability-Goal 14 (Oceans) and Goal 15 (Land)-and acknowledged in other goals.
-In response, the Trudeau government focused immediately after its election in late 2015 on amending the Federal Sustainable Development Act in support of the United Nations 2030 Agenda for Sustainable Development Strategy that sets federal sustainable development of a Federal Sustainable Development Strategy that sets federal sustainable development Act 2019).
+In response, the Trudeau government focused immediately after its election in late 2015 on amending the Federal Sustainable Development Act in support of the United Nations 2030 Agenda for Sustainable Development, enabling the development of a Federal Sustainable Development Strategy that sets federal sustainable development goals and measurable targets (An Act to amend the Federal Sustainable Development Act 2019).